-The clashes between British and French forces during the Napoleonic wars saw two rather different approaches go head-to-head – the British firing line and the French attack column…
+The clashes between British and French forces during the Napoleonic wars saw two rather different approaches go head-to-head – the French attack column vs the British firing line!

 The French attack column

-If resistance was more determined and the enemy did not turn on their heels and run, then normally the attack columns would deploy into lines and engage in a close range musketry to maintain the ‘softening’ up process.
-Once the enemy began to finally waver, the columns would be reformed and launched again or the bayonet charge would be completed in line formation.
+If resistance was more determined and the enemy did not turn on their heels and run, then normally the attack columns would deploy into lines and engage in a close-range musketry duel to maintain the ‘softening’ up process.
+Once the enemy began to finally waver the columns would be reformed and launched again, or the bayonet charge would be completed in line formation.

 The success Britain and her allies enjoyed in the Peninsula was attributable to three reasons: